lsst-sqre/roundtable/docs/ops/roundtable/index.rst

   - :doc:`argo-cd <../argo-cd/index>` for continuous delivery of Roundtable apps with Argo CD.
   - :doc:`prometheus <../prometheus/index>` for the Kubernetes-native monitoring stack (Prometheus Operator, Prometheus, and Grafana).
+  - :doc:`vault-secrets-operator <../vault-secrets-operator/index>` to retrieve secrets from Vault and store them as Kubernetes secrets.

 This app depends on the :doc:`security <../security/index>` app, which provides secret management facilities and ingress.